 Step Three: Add in yogurt and oil and mix until blended.
 Scrape down the sides as needed.

-Step Four: Now you will slowly add your dry ingredients into the wet.
+Step Four: Now you will slowly add your dry ingredients to the wet.
 Then fold in the cranberries.

 Step Five: Scoop the batter into the muffin tin, and then begin on the streusel.